Thalang National Museum

 The Thalang National Museum in Phuket just reopened after being closed for a couple of years.
 Only a few of exhibits are available to the public to this date, but the new display looks very promising, with a well-designed layout and excellent lighting.
 The Thalang National Museum was built in 1985 and before closing, the museum fell a bit in disgrace for being neglected and probably too old fashioned.
 Thalang Museum is also far from beaches or town and visitors were often disappointed by the poor condition of the place and the unattractive old items (see photos at the bottom of the page)

-Thalang National Museum was built in 1985 and like most small museums, expect to start with a collection of prehistoric artifacts, some very old potteries and collection of stones.
-Maps and old photos try to render how the island and the region of Phuket, Phang Nga and Khaolak Region was seen a couple of centuries ago.
-Few sculptures and antiques are displayed behind windows, nothing really impressive, but you might learn a thing or two about the past trades of Phuket.
+Like most small museums, expect to start with a collection of prehistoric artefacts, some very old potteries and collection of stones, statues and jewellery.
+Maps and old illustrations and photos try to render how the island and the region of Phuket, Phang Nga and Khaolak Region was many centuries ago.
+Few sculptures and antiques are displayed behind windows, nothing really impressive, but you might learn a thing or two about the past of Phuket.

-Thalang Museum is # 37 on Phuket Map
+Thalang National Museum Map